 A common complaint after having a baby is tight hips and low back pain.
 During the end of your pregnancy and after birth a lot of women experience tightness in their piriformis muscle.
 Your piriformis muscle sits underneath your glutes in the buttock region and on top of your static nerve.
 When this muscle becomes very tight it can compress the static nerve, causing back pain or numbness down the leg.
 This is called piriformis syndrome.

 Piriformis syndrome during pregnancy is caused by a shift in your pelvis.
-When you are pregnant and breast feeding your body releases a chemical called relaxin, which will relax your ligaments – mainly around your pelvis.
-This will cause your pelvis to shift and expand, which in turn will cause the pirifomis muscle to be stretched and tighten.
-Piriformis syndrome during pregnancy can also by caused by the change in your posture.
+When you are pregnant and breastfeeding your body releases a chemical called relaxin, which will relax your ligaments – mainly around your pelvis.
+This will cause your pelvis to shift and expand, which in turn will cause the piriformis muscle to be stretched and tightened.
+Piriformis syndrome during pregnancy can also be caused by a change in your posture.